Skip To Main Content

 Home Hero

-A PreK-6 public magnet school focusing on the cultures and languages of East Africa.
+A PreK-7th Public Magnet School focusing on the cultures and languages of Eastern Africa.

 Welcome • مرحباً • Soo dhawoow • Baga nagaan dhuftan • Karibu • እንኳን በደህና መጡ • እንኳዕ ብደሓን መ